-Inform the deponent that unless her lawyer instructs her not to answer, that she should answer the question.
+Inform the deponent that unless their lawyer instructs her not to answer, that they should answer the question.
 (There are rare instances in which a lawyer can properly instruct a deponent to refuse to answer.)

 - Compound.
 If the question is compound and the person answers yes, what portion of the question are they agreeing with?
 For example, if your client is asked “When you turned left were you in the turn lane and was your signal on and was the light green and how do you know”— object!
 Ask the lawyer to ask one question at a time.

 - Confusing.
 I know I stated above that it is improper to ask for clarification, but it depends.
-If the question is truly confusing, an objection may be proper.
+If the question is actually confusing, an objection may be proper.

 - Calls for speculation.
 A form objection should also be made to a question that calls for the witness to speculate.
 Be careful, though.
 Don’t suggest an answer, which would not be proper.

 - Mischaracterizes earlier testimony.
 This is also to make sure there is a clear record.
-For example, if the deponent earlier stated he was not sure of his speed, and was then asked: “So you testified earlier that you were speeding …” it is proper to object as mischaracterizing earlier testimony.
-The deponent said she did not know how fast she was going; she did not admit she was speeding.
+For example, if the deponent earlier stated they were not sure of their speed and was then asked: “So you testified earlier that you were speeding …” it is proper to object as mischaracterizing earlier testimony.
+The deponent said they did not know how fast they were going; they did not admit they were speeding.

 - Asked and answered.
-This is a useful objection to make sure that your client doesn’t give a different answer than he gave earlier in the deposition.
+This is a useful objection to make sure that your client doesn’t give a different answer than they gave earlier in the deposition.
 If you don’t make the objection and your client does provide differing information, your client loses credibility.
 And the testimony can be used for impeachment at trial.
-The opposing lawyer may not realize that he asked the question earlier, and making the objection can throw him off and make him doubt himself.
+The opposing lawyer may not realize that they asked the question earlier and making the objection can throw them off and make them doubt themselves.